Star Wars: X-Wing Second Edition

 Star Wars: X-Wing Second Edition is the second edition of the miniature war game designed by Jay Little and produced by Fantasy Flight Games that was first announced on May 1, 2018, with the first release on September 13 of the same year.
 On November 16, 2020, Atomic Mass Games (another subsidiary of Asmodee) announced that it would be responsible for X-wing and its two sister games, Legion and Armada.

 The games features tactical ship-to-ship dogfighting between various factions and starfighters set in the fictional Star Wars universe.
 The game is played in a series of rounds wherein both players set maneuvers for each of their ships in the battle area without knowledge of the opponent's maneuvers.
 The game is over when one player's fleet is entirely destroyed, or the timer runs out.
 The second edition of the game is compatible with the Star Wars: X-Wing Miniatures first edition ship models via the conversion kits made for each of the 5 factions (First Order and Resistance are separate factions in Second Edition), however, rules, tokens, and damage cards have all been changed, meaning that you will still need to buy a Second Edition Core Set or purchase each of these components individually.

 There are also Epic rules for playing more scenario based games that can involve more than 2 players and immerse your combat into the Star Wars universe.

+On 13 June 2024, Atomic Mass Games announced the end of the development of the game.